 3. See the Great Hall of Christ Church College

 Christ Church College is known as one of the most important and popular colleges in England and it is part of Oxford University.
 Lewis Carroll, 13 of United Kingdom’s prime ministers and many other extraordinary people studied there, including Albert Einstein!

-LIFE HACK ON ENTERING CHRISTCHURCH COLLEGE FOR FREE: Every day at 6.05 PM they have the Choral Evensong at the Cathedral at Christ Church College, where everyone is welcome.
+A HACK ON ENTERING CHRISTCHURCH COLLEGE FOR FREE: Every day at 6.05 PM they have the Choral Evensong at the Cathedral at Christ Church College, where everyone is welcome.
 You must enter using Tom Gate, then look right, before the entrance to the Cathedral – that is the arch where they recorded the Harry Potter movie.
-NOTE: You will be able to enter the college without paying any fee, but you won’t see the Great Hall.
+NOTE: You will be able to enter the college without paying any fee, but you won’t see the Great Hall, only the exterior.

-PRICE: £15 + £0.50 booking fee if you buy it online.
+PRICE: £16 to buy it online.
 Make sure to book yours in advance, as the tickets are released on a weekly basis each Thursday afternoon at 5PM for the following week.

 4. Climb the University Church Tower

 University Church of St. Mary the Virgin is located right in the center of the city and it is the “spiritual heart” of the oldest university in England.
 The best part about the church?
 It has a beautiful tower that you can climb in order to get an amazing view over the entire city!

 It is said that St Mary University Church Tower offers a 360 view of Oxford!

 The university tower is actually the oldest part of the entire building that can still be visited today and it was built in 1280!

 NOTE: The university tower can only be reached by climbing a medieval spiral staircase (127 steps) and, unfortunately, there is no other way of access for people with disabilities.